Manhattan Project: Hanford reactors

-Although an air-cooled design was chosen for the reactor at Oak Ridge to facilitate rapid construction, it was recognized that this would be impractical for the much larger production reactors.
-Initial designs by the Metallurgical Laboratory and DuPont used helium for cooling, before they determined that a water-cooled reactor would be simpler, cheaper and quicker to build.
+Although an air-cooled design was chosen for the reactor at Oak Ridge to facilitate rapid construction, this was impractical for the much larger production reactors.
+Initial designs by the Metallurgical Laboratory and DuPont used helium for cooling, before they determined that a water-cooled reactor was simpler, cheaper and quicker to build.
 The design did not become available until 4 October 1943; in the meantime, Matthias concentrated on improving the Hanford Site by erecting accommodations, improving the roads, building a railway switch line, and upgrading the electricity, water and telephone lines.

 As at Oak Ridge, the most difficulty was encountered while canning the uranium slugs, which commenced at Hanford in March 1944.
 They were pickled to remove dirt and impurities, dipped in molten bronze, tin, and aluminum-silicon alloy, canned using hydraulic presses, and then capped using arc welding under an argon atmosphere.
-Finally, they were subjected to a series of tests to detect holes or faulty welds.
-Disappointingly, most canned slugs initially failed the tests, resulting in an output of only a handful of canned slugs per day.
-But steady progress was made and by June 1944 production increased to the point where it appeared that enough canned slugs would be available to start Reactor B on schedule in August 1944.
+Finally, they were tested to detect holes or faulty welds.
+Disappointingly, most canned slugs initially failed the tests, resulting in an output of only a handful per day.
+But steady progress was made and by June 1944 production increased to the point where it appeared that enough canned slugs was available to start Reactor B on schedule in August 1944.

 Work began on Reactor B, the first of six planned 250 MW reactors, on 10 October 1943.
-The reactor complexes were given letter designations A through F, with B, D and F sites chosen to be developed first, as this maximised the distance between the reactors.
-They would be the only ones constructed during the Manhattan Project.
+The reactor complexes were given letter designations A through F, with B, D and F sites developed first, as this maximized the distance between the reactors.
+They were the only ones constructed during the Manhattan Project.
 Some 390 ST of steel, 17400 cuyd of concrete, 50,000 concrete blocks and 71,000 concrete bricks were used to construct the 120 ft high building.